vakila/automerge.github.io/docs/tutorial/save-and-load.md

 let docId = window.location.hash
 ```

-The hash is not transmitted to the domain as part of the url path.
 We can access the hash in the browser client as a unique identifier.
 For example, if you want to make a new todo list called 'groceries', the URL would be:

 `http://localhost:8080/#groceries`

-In a production app, you would want to use randomly generated UUIDs, but having a user-generated id is fine for our tutorial.
+In a production app, you will probably want to use randomly generated UUIDs, becuase it's more secure.
+However, having a user-generated id is fine for our prototype.

 ## Load